 Alpine touring (or telemark*) skis and ski boots

 Ski crampons for March and April trips (rent these with rented skis, or purchase your own for your own skis)

 *Only bring telemark skis if you are an advanced telemark skier with backcountry experience.

-If you do not have one or more of the following items, you can rent them from the above retailers or from OnTop for $60 for all three for the trip.
+If you do not have one or more of the following items, you can rent them from one of the listed retailers or from OnTop.
 Please book in advance.

 Lightweight snow shovel